History of the Aether Theory

 contributing to the net aether-flow vector.
 The other two aether

-motions were identified as the space inflow converging on the Sun (42
+motions were identified as the inflow converging on the Sun (42

 km/s solar concentric), and a substantial cosmic component of 420±30